SNN

 “We used a unique map of primary forests in Sweden and investigated whether there might be any difference in how these forests and neighboring secondary forests were affected by the drought in 2018.
 The results showed that secondary forests in Sweden were more affected by the drought than primary forests were,” says Anders Ahlström, researcher in physical geography at Lund University.

-In the study, researchers used and a map detailing more than 300 primary forests in Sweden.
+In the study, researchers used satellite images and a map detailing more than 300 primary forests in Sweden.
 By analyzing a high-resolution vegetation index over these and the buffer zones surrounding the primary forests, which represent secondary forests with a similar environment and drought situation in summer 2018, the research team were able to gain a picture of how the dry summer hit the different forest types.

 “That primary forests were less affected by drought leads to a number of interesting follow-up questions about what causes this difference.
 It could be the trees’ generally greater age and size that perhaps leads to deeper roots and more structural diversity.
 Or it could be that there is more water in these ecosystems, perhaps because they haven’t been ditched.
 Right now though, we have no idea what makes primary forests more stable during drought,” says Julika Wolf, former physical geography researcher, now a consultant on cartography and spatial analysis.

 Primary forests are rare in Sweden and in Europe.
 They represent the most untouched forests we have left, and they inform us of how nature looks and how it functions without major direct human impact.
-The forests, therefore, are especially important in understanding how and human land use affect ecosystems and their processes.
+The forests, therefore, are especially important in understanding how environmental changes and human land use affect ecosystems and their processes.

 More information: